jacksund/simmate/src/simmate/database/third_parties/README.md

 - [pymatgen.ext](https://pymatgen.org/pymatgen.ext.html)
 - [OPTIMADE APIs](http://www.optimade.org/)

-This module stores data locally and then allows rapidly loading data to memory, whereas alternatives only load data into memory and involve querying external APIs.
+This module stores data locally and then allows rapidly loading data to memory, whereas alternatives involve querying external APIs and loading data into memory.
+We choose to store data locally because it allows stability (i.e. no breaking changes in your source data) and fast loading accross python sessions.
+This is particullary useful for high-throughput studies.